Happy Hour

 Bookmarking

-Articles can be saved for later and can even be saved to folder structures for those that like the organization.
+Articles can be saved for later and can be organized into folders.
 It was vital to create an opportunity for users to easily and quickly bookmark without having to hop into the article first.

 Commenting

-As users noted, news media platforms often miss the mark on social spaces, so I stickied the comments section to the top toolbar for extra visibility.
-Now, users can share their own thoughts and discuss with others, no matter how far down the article they are.
+As users noted, news media platforms often miss the mark on social spaces.
+The button to open the Comments section was moved to the top nav, so users can share their thoughts and discuss with others, no matter how far down the article they are.

 Sharing